 You Have to Learn to Think and Act Differently

 You want to tell me you’re struggling financially because of (insert reason here), and that living paycheck to paycheck is as good as you can do with what you have.

-And I’ll tell you there are plenty of people who are able to live within their means, save money, and have peace in their finances even if they have a low income or other problems to deal with.
+And I’ll tell you there are plenty of people who are able to live within their means, save money, and have financial peace of mind even if they have a low income or other problems to deal with.

 The difference is not in their circumstances, it’s how they think and how they act with money.
 I won’t go deep into the details of how to do that here.
 But if you like you can read the posts at the link below.
 They’ll show you how to change your mindset and actions with money when you’re living paycheck to paycheck.

 The CFF Living Paycheck to Paycheck Page- A complete list of posts on how to escape the paycheck to paycheck life for good.

 Ok, so now it’s time for me to fess up to the fact that even though I teach incessantly about living within your means and keeping close track of your money, my wife Angie and I are living paycheck to paycheck every month!